 - Positioning me on the table.
 I grasp handles above my head.
 The tattoos marked on my chest and ribs are used to position the x-ray gun to accurately target my tutor.
 The machine projects laser-like cross-hairs on my skin and small adjustments are made to line up with the tattoo dots.

 - In the picture above, the x-ray gun that targets my tumor is the unit above my chest.

-- To the left and right, is a x-ray machine which images my internal spaces to ensure I’m in the correct location throughout the treatment.
+- To the left and right, is an x-ray machine which images my internal spaces to ensure I’m in the correct location throughout the treatment.

 - I remain as stationary as possible and the entire machine rotates around me a couple of times.

 - Throughout the treatment, the song Pretty Woman was playing which proved relaxing.
-I didn’t fall asleep but got close so I’m not sure how many rotations the machine made.
+I didn’t fall asleep but got close so I’m not sure how many rotations the machine made in total.
 I’ll try to count tomorrow.